SoftUni-Internal/interactive-content/EN/02-Text-Processing/04-StringBuilder-Methods.md

 [/slide]

-[slide]
+[slide hideTitle]
 # Replace

-- `replace(int startIndex, int endIndex, String str)` - replaces the characters in a substring
+The `replace(int startIndex, int endIndex, String str)` method replaces the characters in a substring.

 ```java live
 StringBuilder sb = new StringBuilder("Hello Peter, how are you?");